Everspace/Excellent-Homebrew-Approach/content/_evocations/Tyrant's Band/Tyrant Lizard Arete.md

 The exalt stands taller and taller, until they become the Tyrant Lizard.

-The barer of Tyrant's Band grows to roughly 40ft and takes on a terrifying appearance.
+The bearer of Tyrant's Band grows to roughly 40ft and takes on a terrifying appearance.
 She also gains the Legendary Size merit for the rest of the scene.

 Against smaller enemies: